bluey22/simple_http_proxy/README.md

 **@bluey22**

 ## Project Description
-Implement a combination of an HTTP proxy and a load balancer to explore:
+Implement a combination of an HTTP 1.1 proxy and a load balancer to explore:
-- Non-blocking connection handling
+- Non-blocking connection handling w/ epoll
 - Fault tolerance
 - Scalability
 - Proxies in distributed systems
-- Pipelining
+- Pipelining with Head-of-Line blocking
-- Nginx, Wireshark
+- Nginx, Wireshark, wrk

 ## VirtualBox Commands:
 ```bash